 The best samples only sound as good as the system they are played back on.
 Having good studio monitors or headphones goes a long way!

-Operating Sytem / Mac or PC?
-What about Linux?
+Operating System / Mac or PC?